 - performing the tasks agreed in the internship plan

 - observing the work hours of NAI unless otherwise agreed

 - observing all applicable rules, guidelines and procedures of NAI that the intern is subject to during the internship

 The internship period varies from a month up to a semester on full-time.
 Financial compensation or other benefits are not paid by NAI for internships.
 The person on internship is responsible for his/her own accommodation.
 Internships are not accepted at NAI during the Swedish summer months due to low activity season of the institute.

 - Applications for internships can be submitted to the institute through this link.
 Please fill out the requested information so we can handle the application properly.

 - All applications are reviewed by the HR official.

 - The HR official coordinates the process and contacts the responsible Head of unit where the intern in question could be placed

-- Heads of units will oversee in coordination with the supervisor e.g. that feedback is given and certificate issued in the end of the internship period.
+- Heads of units will oversee in coordination with the supervisor e.g. that feedback is given and certificate issued at the end of the internship period.

-- The HR official will follow-up and provide reports concerning internships programs at NAI on annual basis and when needed
+- The HR official will follow-up and provide reports concerning internships programs at NAI when needed.